Barcode Connector Utility for Mesa Tablets

-This article walks through the Barcode and RFID Connector Utilities.
-These utilities allow you to configure the barcode and RFID modules for your unit.
+This article walks through the Barcode Connector Utility which allows you to configure the barcode module for your unit.

 ![]() |